Configure Auto Shutdown for Azure Virtual Machines

 Start VM on connect

-Configure Auto shutdown for Azure Virtual Machine
+Configure Auto shutdown for Azure Virtual Machines

 Setting up auto shutdown for an Azure Virtual Machine is a straightforward process.
 Just follow these steps to configure it: